arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 ![Onboard RJ45 connector of the Portenta Machine Control](assets/user-manual-16.png)

 The `Arduino Mbed OS Portenta Boards` core has a built-in library that lets you use the onboard Ethernet PHY transceiver right out of the box: the [`Ethernet` library](https://www.arduino.cc/reference/en/libraries/ethernet/).
-Let's use an example code demonstrating some of the transceiver's capabilities.
+Let's use an example sketch demonstrating some of the transceiver's capabilities.

 The sketch below enables a Portenta Machine Control to connect to the Internet via an Ethernet connection.
 Once connected, it performs a `GET` request to the `ip-api.com` service to fetch details about the device's IP address.
 It then parses the received JSON object using the [`Arduino_JSON` library](https://github.com/arduino-libraries/Arduino_JSON) to extract key IP details: IP address, city, region, and country.
 This data is then printed to the Arduino IDE's Serial Monitor.